 - Clear nose or mouth of mucus with mucus sucker if available.

 - In case of high fever, administer Paracetamol or Ibuprofen to bring it down.

 - Keep any kind of air pollutants such as smoke or dust away from the child.

 - Reassure your child they are fine and keep them away calm and comfortable.

 - If the condition gets severe, get them to a doctor as soon as possible.

 - If your child suffers from breathing issues primarily as a result of various allergies, make sure the environment around your child is free from those allergens that could trigger a reaction.
-These may include keeping furry pets away, ensuring a dust-free environment, or making use of masks wherever you go.
+These may include keeping furry pets away, ensuring a dust-free environment, or avoid new foodstuff if not sure of food allergy in your child also making use of masks wherever you go.

 - In case any medication such as epinephrine or inhalation has been prescribed by a doctor, make sure your child takes the medication on time and keeps any emergency medication with him.
 Teach yourself and your child to administer epinephrine in an emergency.

 - Breathing issues can be combated with judicious rest.
 The clothing your child wears should be breathable and not too snug or tight, since that might get restrictive in breathing, too.